Feasible Dose-Response Curves for Continuous Treatments Under Positivity Violations: Estimands to Address Positivity Violations

-To estimate the standard CDRC in Equation~(\ref{eqn:estimand1}), a parametric g-formula can be readily applied for single time-point interventions.
-Substitution (plug-in) estimators can also be constructed to estimate the data-adaptive estimands introduced in Equation~(\ref{eqn:estimand_feasible}) and (\ref{eqn:estimand_trim}), with the full procedure detailed in Algorithm~\ref{alg:feasible}.
+To estimate the standard CDRC in \eqref{eqn:estimand1}, a parametric g-formula can be applied directly for single time-point interventions.
+Substitution (plug-in) estimators can likewise be constructed for the population-level estimands in \eqref{eqn:estimand_feasible} and \eqref{eqn:estimand_trim}; the full procedure is given in Algorithm~\ref{alg:feasible}.

+The complete CDRC and FDRC estimation workflow is implemented in the \texttt{CICI} package \cite{Schomaker:2024,manualcici}, and illustrated in the Software Implementation section (Section~\ref{sec:software}).
+The software follows the same steps as Algorithm~\ref{alg:feasible}.